PaulJuliusMartinez/sequel-packer/README.md

 ```

 Though this version of course would result in many more queries to the database,
-which are not required when using the shorthand form.
+which are not required when using the shorthand form, and also requires creating
+a new instance of `packer_class` for every packed model.

 ### `self.field(&block)`